aymenimos/array-as-stack/README.md

 # array-implementation-of-stack
-implement the concept of stack in array
+implement the concept of stack using array